Japanese Peace Bell: Osaka Expo and the Peace Bell

 After installing the Japanese Peace Bell in the UN headquarters in New York, Chiyoji Nakagawa began a series of activities to promote world peace centered around the bell.
 At the time of the Cuban Missile Crisis in 1961 during the cold war between the US and the Soviet Union, he visited the embassies of both countries and presented replicas of the Japanese Peace Bell, weighing 4 kg each, as sister bells to President Kennedy and Prime Minister Khrushchev via the embassies, with a message: “World peace can be maintained with a little consideration and with smiles.”

-When the Expo 1970 was held in Osaka, he sought permission from U Thant, then-current Secretary General of the United Nations, to temporarily bring the Japanese Peace Bell back from the UN headquarters to the Expo site in Osaka to promote the Japanese Peace Bell as people gathered there from all across the world.
+When the Expo 1970 was held in Osaka, he sought permission from U Thant, who was then Secretary General of the United Nations, to temporarily bring the Japanese Peace Bell back from the UN headquarters to the Expo site in Osaka to promote the Japanese Peace Bell as people gathered there from all across the world.

-He meanwhile cast a similar bell to replace the original, to fill its absence at UN headquarters.
+Meanwhile, he cast a similar bell to replace the original, during its absence from UN headquarters.
 The bells were exchanged again after the Expo and the original Japanese Peace Bell was returned to the UN.

 The Peace Bell in Expo '70 Commemorative Park is a replacement of the bell used at the UN headquarters.
-At the same time as the Expo, Chiyoji produced 150 replicas of 1 kg in weight from same coins used for the original Japanese Peace Bell.
+At the same time as the Expo, Chiyoji produced 150 replicas of 1 kg in weight from the same coins used for the original Japanese Peace Bell.
 He visited the embassies of 140 countries with Secretariat-General U Thant and presented them to the heads of states.